rodozinho/rodozinho/README.md

 - I’m currently learning how to use Github!
 Next steps:
 - [ ] Create a website <!--https://levelup.gitconnected.com/build-a-personal-website-with-github-pages-and-hugo-6c68592204c7-->
 - [ ] Finish to upload my codes
+- [ ] Understand how to use GitKraken

 Feel free to contact me here if you wish!